JustasB/BlenderNEURON/docs/_sources/introduction.md.txt

 .. image:: files_static/logo.png

-BlenderNEURON is a software tool that takes a NEURON simulator model and exports its 3D structure and membrane activity to Blender.
-It is easy to install and requires no model translation or modification.
+BlenderNEURON is a software tool that takes a NEURON simulator model and exports its 3D structure and membrane activity to Blender, an open-source high-performance 3D modeling tool.
+BlenderNEURON is easy to install and requires no model translation or modification.

-Once in Blender, users can inspect/debug cell morphology and network connectivity, re-play/step through/scrub compartment membrane voltage, add render the model as beutiful images or videos/animated GIFs.
+Once a model is in Blender, users can inspect or debug cell morphology and network connectivity, re-play, step through, or scrub through compartment membrane voltage over time, and render the model as beautiful images, videos, or animated GIFs.

 The tool is useful for debugging biophysically realistic neural models, easily creating visually impressive figures, and as a virtual laboratory for teaching neuroscience concepts.

-The export can be peformed via NEURON GUI or automated via Python commands.
+Most importantly, the tool works with a large body of existing NEURON models.
+The export can be performed via NEURON GUI or automated via Python commands.

+`NeuroML <https://neuroml.org>`_ models can be visualized by converting them to NEURON with `j/pyNeuroML <https://github.com/NeuroML/jNeuroML>`_.
+Support for other simulators can be added by passing section morphology and activity data to `the client library <client.html>`_.

+The tool has been developed by `researchers at Arizona State University <https://iconlab.asu.edu/>`_ and has been used as part of the `NeuroML-DB.org project <https://neuroml-db.org/>`_.

 ***************
 Architecture